 I was going to extend on the last 5 things to consider for D&D murder mysteries, but this article is already pretty long.

-If you are still unsure about how to run a murder mystery, our affiliate at Dungeon Vault has a great murder mystery to give you a template to work off of or just use as your own here.
+If you are still unsure about how to create a murder mystery in D&D, our affiliate at Dungeon Vault has a great murder mystery to give you a template to work off of or just use as your own here.
 I started designing dungeons with old D&D modules as a guide to learn and I would have loved this back when I was trying to run my first murder mystery.
 I leave you to decide, but it might help you out or just be very interesting to you!

 If you are running a murder mystery in D&D make sure you look at the 5 specific D&D problems and our article on mysteries.
 If you read just two things from this article those are the most important.